openfun/marsha/docs/permissions.md

 - Manage (read/write) all the users of the organization.
 - Create and manage (read/write) all the playlists of the organization.
 - Create and manage (read/write) all the videos of the organization and perform related video actions.
+- Create and manage (read/write) all the shared live media of the organization's videos.
 - Create and manage (read/write) all the classrooms of the organization.
 - Create and manage (read/write) all the classroom documents of the organization.
 - 🚧 Create and manage (read/write) all the documents of the organization.